Synthetixio/synthetix-docs/content/litepaper/index.md

 Interested in learning some of the basics about staking?
 Read our new guide - https://blog.synthetix.io/basics-of-staking-snx-2022/

+**Liquidation Risk**

+An internal liquidation contract exists that is peer to peer in nature and allows an account to be flagged for liquidation as soon as the account’s c-ratio drops below 200%.
+After an account has been flagged, a liquidation timer of 72 hours begins on the account to give a window of opportunity to the flagged staker to fix their c-ratio and stop the liquidation countdown.
+To halt the liquidation timer and remove the flag the staker must reach the target c-ratio (and not just get above 200% again).
+The flagging of an account does not designate a liquidator.
+A liquidator is the first participant on-chain that provides the sUSD required to liquidate the proportionate SNX as soon as the liquidation timer has gone to zero.

+Essentially this is an on-chain ‘free-for-all’ to anyone that knows how to interact with the liquidation contract properly and is happy to pay the associated gas costs.

+When an account is liquidated, the liquidated SNX amount is 10% above the required sUSD put forward to burn.
+This is a bonus purposely put into the liquidation mechanics to incentivize liquidators and a punishment deterrent to stakers for neglecting their obligations.
+The liquidation smart contract governs the process so that the liquidated will only have the 10% penalty removed and no more, and can only be liquidated to target c-ratio.

 ## Synthetix and Partner Protocols

 **Why trade synthetic assets?**